MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Handle error just like uploading multiple player file error handling

 ### Update - 1
+ - Make rosters in ascending order
  - Update player ranking when adding and removing players from a team
+ - Drag and drop is not working when ranking/sorting players on the Desktop
+ - Reload instantly after making captain
  - All route and authenticating, when logout need to redirected to login page from protected page
+ - Design everything properly
  - Use date properly for USA when creating event and match (all inputed timne should be international time and output time should be local time)
  - Sort matches numerically or alphabetically.
 Then put finished matches at the bottom and the first numer matches at the top. https://www.loom.com/share/810293f12ea84a44bb543ae26c7b5922
  - [05:50](https://www.loom.com/share/7mbba1631ca8d89e028a) - someone was ranked and his match is over, when he is inactive and make him active again his pair score and ranking was gone